rocket-pool/RPIPs/RPIPs/rpip-pdao_params.md

 RPIP-59/RPIP-72 define an initial value of 14/28 days and a lower-bound guardrail of 2/10 days, but not an upper guardrail.
 This allows pDAO to accidentally/intentionally set `megapool.time.before.dissolve` to an arbitrarily large value, which effectively prevents Node Operator or watcher from dissolving their validators if required.
 ### `maximum.megapool.eth.penalty`

 Trusted oDAO members are allowed to vote on applying penalties to Megapools when they believe that Megapool validators have committed MEV theft.
-The amount of maximum ETH penalty that can be applied over a rolling 50400 block window (~1 week) is bounded by the initial value of 612 ETH.
+The maximum ETH penalty that can be applied over a rolling 50400 block window (~1 week) is bounded by the initial value of 612 ETH.
 RPIP-42 specifies a lower guardrail of >= 300.
 However, it fails to specify an upper guardrail.
 This allows pDAO to accidentally/intentionally vote and change this parameter to any unbounded large value, which allows validators to be arbitrarily penalized by oDAO for MEV theft.

 ### `notify.threshold` and `late.notify.fine`

-Node operators (NO) are expected to call `notifyExit()` to notify the Megapool that one of its validators is exiting the beaconchain.
+Node operators (NOs) are expected to call `notifyExit()` to notify the Megapool that one of its validators is exiting the beaconchain.
 If NOs notify less than `rocketDAOProtocolSettingsMegapool.getNotifyThreshold()` before their exiting validators' withdrawable time, then they are applied a late notification penalty.

-RPIP-72 specifies the initial value of `notify.threshold` to be 12 hours and `late.notify.fine` of 0.05 ether .
+RPIP-72 specifies the initial value of `notify.threshold` to be 12 hours and `late.notify.fine` of 0.05 ether.
 It also specifies a lower guardrail of >= 2 hours for `notify.threshold`.
-However, it is missing an upper guardrail which allows pDAO to accidentally/maliciously set this to an arbitrarily high value such that all/many exiting validators will be penalized with the late notify fine.
+However, it is missing an upper guardrail, which allows pDAO to accidentally/maliciously set this to an arbitrarily high value such that all/many exiting validators will be penalized with the late notify fine.

 The pDAO may be incentivized to intentionally set this to an arbitrarily high value over periods of time when the for-voting members do not plan to exit their validators so that it only impacts other exiting validators.